dchucks/podbharati/content/posts/finetuning_mistral_7b_autotrain_advanced.md

     bnb_4bit_compute_dtype=torch.bfloat16
 )
 ```

 To efficiently load the Mistral-7B model, we use BitsAndBytesConfig from the transformers library.
 This configuration enables 4-bit precision (load_in_4bit=True), applies double quantization (bnb_4bit_use_double_quant=True),

- uses non-finite 4-bit quantization (bnb_4bit_quant_type="nf4"), and sets the computation type to bfloat16 (bnb_4bit_compute_dtype=torch.bfloat16).
+uses non finite 4-bit quantization (bnb_4bit_quant_type="nf4"), and sets the computation type to bfloat16 (bnb_4bit_compute_dtype=torch.bfloat16).
 These settings significantly reduce memory usage and maintain performance, making it feasible to handle large models on limited-resource hardware like GPUs.

 **Loading the Model with Quantazation**